IuryDamascenoDev/COVID-ETL-Pipeline/README.md

 # Visualization pipeline for covid-19 data by the end of 2021 in Brazil

 ## What this pipeline does
-Takes data from https://covid.saude.gov.br/ and transforms it to fit the visualizations showed in website.
+Takes covid data available at https://covid.saude.gov.br/ and transforms it to fit the visualizations showed in website.

 ## Dataproc cluster creation